 Wrap up your day by walking across the Golden Gate Bridge and then back.
 Touted as the most beautiful bridge in the world, the Golden Gate Bridge is San Fran’s claim to fame; missing it would be an enormous error.

 Our route for this day is going to look a bit like a giant loop.
 Starting in the Tenderloin, we see some of San Francisco’s most reputable civic attractions.
-Here are several of the city’s top museums, theaters, and public buildings.
-City Hall, host to a famous NYE party, is located in this district, as well as the Asian Art Museum, SF Opera House, SF Symphony, and exalted Orpheum Theater.
-Take note of the classical architectural styles while walking around.
+Here are several of the city’s top museums, theatres, and public buildings.
+City Hall, host to a famous NYE party, is located in this district, as well as the Asian Art Museum, SF Opera House, SF Symphony, and exalted Orpheum Theatre.

 Be sure to stop by Union Square on the way – this is one of the largest shopping areas in the nation and is considered “the heart of San Francisco.”